raestrada/storycraftr/examples/example_usage.md

 storycraftr outline character-summary "Summarize the character of Zevid, a villainous mastermind who seeks to destroy both the ruling elite and the workers in a dystopian world where advanced technology mimics magic."

+storycraftr outline plot-points "Identify the key plot points of a dystopian novel where a villain manipulates both the elite and the workers to achieve ultimate control in a world where advanced technology mimics magic."